NangoHQ/nango/docs/docs/providers/quickbooks.md

 Follow our [quickstart](../quickstart.md) to add an OAuth integration with Quickbooks in 5 minutes.

 **Metadata captured by Nango**
-The `merchandId` is automatically stored in the [Connection Metadata](reference/core-concepts.md#metadata) during the OAuth flow.
+The `realmId` is automatically stored in the [Connection Metadata](reference/core-concepts.md#metadata) during the OAuth flow.

 ## App registration & publishing